WorldFuture12/WEB-design-with-HTML/README.md

-# WEB-basic table using HTML
+# WEB basic table using HTML